Particles and their fluids in nontrivial matter extensions to general relativity: Introduction

-In $f(R,T)$ gravity \cite{Harko:2011kv} not only the on-shell matter Lagrangian appears explicitly in the equations of motion of the gravitational and matter fields, but also their dynamics depends on the first variation of the trace of the energy-momentum tensor with respect to the metric \cite{Haghani:2023uad}.
+In $f(R,T)$ gravity \cite{Harko:2011kv} not only the on-shell matter Lagrangian appears explicitly in the equations of motion of the gravitational and matter fields, but also their dynamics depends on the first variation of the trace of the energy-momentum tensor with respect to the metric \cite{Haghani:2023uad,Avelino:2024rub}.
 Generally this implies that the equations of motion of the matter fields are modified with respect to general relativity, with the energy-momentum tensor not being covariantly conserved even when considering the Minkowski limit of $f(R,T)$ gravity.
-This can affect the particles' structure, potentially leading to a breakdown of the von Laue condition and affecting the form of the on-shell Lagrangian of the corresponding fluids.
-In this paper, we shall investigate such breakdown in the context of theories of gravity in which energy and momentum conservation does not generally hold (even in the Minkowski limit), considering $f(R,T)$ gravity as a representative case.
-We will also assess the corresponding impact on the microscopic structure of particles, and on the form of the on-shell Lagrangian and equation of state of particles and their fluids.
+This can affect the particles' structure, potentially leading to a breakdown of the standard von Laue condition and affecting the form of the on-shell Lagrangian of the corresponding fluids.
+In this work, we shall investigate such breakdown in the context of theories of gravity in which energy and momentum conservation does not generally hold (even in the Minkowski limit), considering $f(R,T)$ gravity as a representative example.

+We shall examine in particular the $R + \mathcal F(T)$ subclass of $f(R,T)$ theories since it will turn out to be a well controlled family of gravity models due to its equivalence to general relativity with a modified energy-momentum tensor.
+We will derive a generalized von Laue condition valid in $\mathcal R (R) + \mathcal F(T)$ gravity (here, $\mathcal R (R)$ is an arbitrary function of $R$) and discuss its implications for the properties of cosmic fluids composed of relativistic or non-relativistic particles as well as the corresponding impact on the evolution of the Universe.
+In particular we will critically assess recent claims \cite{Haghani:2023uad}, obtained implicitly assuming the validity of the standard von Laue condition, that the matter era evolution of the universe in $R + \mathcal F(T)$ gravity should depend on the specific properties of the function $\mathcal F(T)$.
+We also discuss the implications of our findings for the form of the on-shell Lagrangian of an ideal gas in the context of these theories.

-Throughout this paper, we will employ units where $c=16\pi G = \hbar=1$ with $c$, $\hbar$, and $G$ being, respectively, the speed of light in vacuum, the reduced Planck constant, and Newton's gravitational constant.
+Throughout this work, we will employ units where $c=16\pi G = \hbar=1$ with $c$, $\hbar$, and $G$ being, respectively, the speed of light in vacuum, the reduced Planck constant, and Newton's gravitational constant.
 We also adopt the metric signature $(-,+,+,+)$.
-Greek and Latin indices take the values $0,1,2,3$ and $1,2,3$, respectively.
+The Greek indices and the Latin indices $i$ and $j$ take the values $0,1,2,3$ and $1,2,3$ (or, equivalently, $0,x,y,z$ and $x,y,z$), respectively.
 The Einstein summation convention will be used when a Greek or Latin index appears twice in a single term, once in an upper (superscript) and once in a lower (subscript) position.